gromacs/gromacs/docs/install-guide/index.rst

 earlier hardware, because this will lead to programs (especially mdrun) that run slowly on the new hardware.
-Building two full installations and locally managing how to call the correct one (e.g. using the module system) is the recommended approach.
+Building two full installations and locally managing how to call the correct one (e.g. using a module system) is the recommended approach.
 Alternatively, as at the moment the |Gromacs| tools do not make strong use of SIMD acceleration, it can be convenient to create an installation with tools portable across different x86 machines, but